stonezhng/cs687-ReinforcementLearning-Homework/code/assign4/readme.md

 ## Response
 * TA gave full credit, but I am afraid they did not have enough time to check all the results.
 The RBF implemention and mountain car MDP definitely have some bugs.
+* One known bug is that the mountain car environment is incorrect: one "-" in the dynamic update equation is wrongly written as "+".
+Please refer to assignment 5 for a modified version of mountain car environment.